chattyzilla-labs/TasksML/README.md

-TasksML offers a system similar Promises, Tasks, etc. We call them tasks.
+TasksML offers a system similar to Promises, Tasks, etc. We call them tasks.
 Like promises, tasks represent the result stemming from the success or failure of an asynchronous call (Input/output).
 Tasks are lazy.